ibm-cloud-docs/assistant/system-entities.md

 For information about how to add system entities to your dialog skill, see [Creating entities](/docs/assistant?topic=assistant-entities#entities-enable-system-entities).

-## Replacing legacy system entities
-{: #system-entities-legacy}

-In January 2020, this new version of the system entities was introduced.
-These revised system entities offer better date and time understanding and can classify mentions with more precision.
-For more information about the legacy version, see [Legacy system entities](/docs/assistant?topic=assistant-legacy-system-entities).

-- The new system entities are enabled automatically in new dialog skills of all languages.
-- Only Korean dialog skills that were created before 27 May 2020 continue to use the legacy version of the system entities.

-As of December 2020, only the new version of the system entities is supported for Arabic, Brazilian Portuguese, Chinese, Czech, Dutch, English, French, German, Italian, Japanese, and Spanish dialog skills.
+In January 2020, a new version of the system entities was introduced.
+As of April 2021, only the new version of the system entities is supported for all languages.
 The option to switch to using the legacy version is no longer available.

-**For Korean dialog skills only**: Update any skills that continue to use the legacy system entities.
-To do so, complete the following steps:

-1. Go to **Options>System Entities**.

-    This option is available only in Korean dialog skills.
 {: note}
-1. Select **Use new system entities**.

 For information about how to use contextual entities to identify people and location names, see the [Detecting Names And Locations With Watson Assistant](https://medium.com/ibm-watson/detecting-names-and-locations-with-watson-assistant-e3e1fa2a8427){: external} blog post on Medium.